peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Additionally, you can use other functions and classes from the `subprocess` module, such as `subprocess.call()` or `subprocess.Popen()`, depending on your specific requirements for running shell commands in Python.

 # Chapter XX Networking with Python
 Network programming in Python involves writing code to communicate with other devices or applications over a network, such as sending and receiving data over the internet, creating network servers and clients, and interacting with web APIs.
 Python provides several modules and libraries for network programming, including `socket`, `requests`, `asyncio`, and third-party libraries like `Twisted` and `Tornado`.
-Here's a brief overview of common network programming tasks in Python:
+Here has a brief overview of common network programming tasks in Python:

 1. **Socket Programming with `socket` module**:
    - The `socket` module provides low-level networking interfaces for creating and interacting with sockets, which are endpoints for communication between two machines over a network.